 UNESCO’s World Heritage Centre’s short description of site no. 1005:

 The four major town houses – Hôtel Tassel, Hôtel Solvay, Hôtel van Eetvelde, and Maison & Atelier Horta – located in Brussels and designed by the architect Victor Horta, one of the earliest initiators of Art Nouveau, are some of the most remarkable pioneering works of architecture of the end of the 19th century.
 The stylistic revolution represented by these works is characterised by their open plan, the diffusion of light, and the brilliant joining of the curved lines of decoration with the structure of the building. (…) These four houses, that bear testimony to the immense talent of this Belgian architect, achieve a remarkable sense of unity with meticulous attention to the smallest detail of the building, from the door handle or bell to the least piece of furniture.

 Driving between the houses will take about 15 minutes covering a distance of 6 km.
-I made my visit in 2017 on foot and by bus, spending a bit longer time and I even skipped the Hotel van Eetvelde.
+I made my visit in 2017 on foot and by bus, spending a bit longer time.
+I even skipped the Hotel van Eetvelde.
 The other three are located quite near each other.
-Apart from the museum, which is only open for a couple of hours, all houses are privately owned and you will not be able to get inside.
-That is a great pity, for the interior seems to be more interesting than the exterior, making the works of this great architect/artist unavailable for most people.
+Apart from the museum, which is only open for a couple of hours, all houses are privately owned.
+This means that will not be able to get inside.
+That is a great pity.
+The interiors seem to be more interesting than the exteriors, making the works of this great architect/artist unavailable for most people.

-In fact the exterior of the visited three town houses do not reveal much to the untrained eye as to why they should be rewarded with a place on the distinguished world heritage list.
+In fact the exteriors of the visited three town houses do not reveal much to the untrained eye as to why they should be rewarded with a place on the distinguished world heritage list.
 Unless you are very interested in architecture, this is almost boring.
 In addition the museum was closed when I arrived.